 The stories untold

-There are untold stories behind how Flipkart delivered pre-orders running into volumes of 30,000 and more for coveted books like the Steve Jobs – The Exclusive Biography in 2011 and nearly 300,000 orders for Chetan Bhagat’s Half Girlfriend in 2014.
+There are untold stories behind how Flipkart delivered pre-orders running into volumes of 30,000 and more for coveted books like the Steve Jobs – The Biography in 2011 and nearly 300,000 orders for Chetan Bhagat’s Half Girlfriend in 2014.
 Incidentally, both books were released on public holidays when the company’s operations as well as third-party courier operations were closed.
 Ankit and his colleagues scrambled to find means to deliver the books to customers.

 “Imagine 30,000 customers getting a book on the day of release in 2011,” he says, visibly excited at reliving the memory.
 “As Sachin always says: Every day you work at a startup you learn something.”